cloudflare/cloudflare-docs/content/analytics/analytics-engine/recipes/usage-based-billing-for-your-saas-product.md

 Billing customers based on Analytics Engine data means that bills are a (reliable) approximation of usage, rather than being exact.
 Because Analytics Engine samples, you can only approximate customer usage.
 This is actually a feature: because Analytics Engine makes it cheap to capture customer usage, you're able to cheaply bill on how much customer usage really costs, rather than having to charge a flat fee and struggling for cheap insights into customer's actual usage.

-To bill customers, you'll want to take the usage queries above and make a backend system run those queries and calculate the customer charge based on the data returned.
+To bill customers, you will want to take the usage queries above and make a backend system run those queries and calculate the customer charge based on the data returned.